John A List

 Cited by*: None Downloads*: None

-In 2019 I put together a summary of data from my field experiments website that pertained to framed field experiments.
+In 2019, I put together a summary of data from my field experiments website that pertained to natural field experiments.
 Several people have asked me if I have an update.
 In this document I update all figures and numbers to show the details for 2022.
-I also include the description from the 2019 paper below with appropriate additions
+I also include the description from the 2019 paper below.

 John A List